In the past few years, Mirrorless cameras have really started to rival DSLRs. What are the differences between the two? Let’s find out!

 Mirrorless Interchangeable Lens Cameras

-Instead, the light passes straight through the lens to the sensor which handles autofocus and passes the digital image to the Electronic View Finder or to the big screen.
+In a mirrorless camera, there is no mirror and no optical viewfinder.
+Instead, light passes directly through the lens to the sensor, which manages autofocus, and then sends the digital image to the Electronic Viewfinder (EVF) or the main screen.

 Mirrorless & DSLR Cameras: MYTHS